xtanai/geo_rules/README.md

 A concise, practical set of formulas for camera FOV, coverage, pixel scale, fisheye rectification, and depth (Z) resolution.

+> Note: Introductory only for now; I’ll extend it with advanced topics later.

 ## 1) Notation

 * `Ws, Hs` — sensor width/height (mm)